 There are 40 different obstacle pathways where kids can test their reflexes and dexterity — including over water features.
 The whole course takes about two hours to complete and there is an entrance cost for this park.

 I recommend bringing snacks (there are drink vending machines but nothing to eat) and a change of clothes, because kids will get dusty and it’s not uncommon for them to end up in the shallow water.

 Tokyo Family Hotels

-We stay at Four Seasons Hotel Tokyo at Marunouchi, a boutique hotel next to Tokyo Station and within a short walk our favorite places in Ginza.
+We stay at Four Seasons Hotel Tokyo at Marunouchi, a boutique luxury hotel next to Tokyo Station and within a short walk our favorite places in Ginza.
 The food and service are both outstanding, as you might expect, but they also have a complimentary train platform escort service.
 Tokyo Station is enormous and can be confusing.

 Note that the maximum occupancy in most Tokyo hotels is three people regardless of age.
 Connecting rooms are available and some hotels will allow families of four in larger rooms and suites if the children are young.
 Children ages 12 and older are also often considered adults.
 It’s important to pay attention to a hotel’s age and occupancy limits before booking.

 When you’re ready to book there or elsewhere, keep in mind that I have access to exclusive VIP amenities as an Independent Consultant with Cadence® Travel.
 If you book through my Virtuoso page, you’ll get extras like complimentary breakfasts, room upgrades, spa credits, and more.